teamfacet/facet-blog/content/posts/life-as-a-contractor.md

 For me, “contracting” is generally “being hired to deliver software.”
 Consulting may include development, but often it has more organization-level responsibilities attached.
 The latter should allow you to effect change but requires dealing with politics.
 The former is more akin to what your full-time job was, but with better pay. :)

 Consulting is also more likely to expose you to people who want you to fail.
-As a developer (or a contractor), you are most likely responsible for a deliverable you have complete<sup>5</sup> control over and the work can speak for itself.
+As a developer (or a contractor), you are most likely responsible for a deliverable you have complete[^5] control over and the work can speak for itself.
 As a consultant, you may be “forced” onto a group of people who haven’t been able to deliver what they promised and their boss is unhappy with them.
 It’s in their best interest for you to fail so they can say “See, it’s not our fault!
 Even highly-paid consultants can’t make this work.”
 It can be an interesting world out there for sure.

 ![Jedi Selfie](/blog/uploads/jedi-selfie.jpg)

 ### Any other advice to potential contractors?

-Spend time determining how much you are worth and never<sup>6</sup> sell yourself short.
+Spend time determining how much you are worth and never[^6] sell yourself short.
 There are many articles on calculating your hourly rate using your current full-time salary as a starting point so I won’t repeat that particular formula here.

 However, I would suggest using that previous hourly figure as your absolute minimum: markets and industries dictate a lot as well.
 One site that’s been covering this topic for a long time is [Double Your Freelancing Rate](https://doubleyourfreelancing.com/rate/) and I’m sure there are others.
 Take some time and consider your acceptable range before applying for any contract.

 *Thanks to my wife, Lisa, for this interview format and taking a ton of notes during the process :) I look forward to reading what other developers in the Facet network share about “freelancing from the trenches” in the upcoming months!*

-[1] And, no, we weren’t in a big city either.
-Summerside, PEI had a population of about 14,000.<br/>
+[^1]: And, no, we weren’t in a big city either.
+Summerside, PEI had a population of about 14,000.
-[2] In 2017, Upwork (formerly Elance) created US- and UK- only filters to combat this issue.<br/>
+[^2]: In 2017, Upwork (formerly Elance) created US- and UK- only filters to combat this issue.
-[3] A Microsoft contract via an intermediary was 2%/10 Net 60.
+[^3]: A Microsoft contract via an intermediary was 2%/10 Net 60.
 Naturally, they always took their extra two percent.
-Grumble.<br/>
+Grumble.
-[4] Like Facet, of course :)<br/>
+[^4]: Like Facet, of course :)
-[5] You know what I mean.<br/>
+[^5]: You know what I mean.
-[6] Yes, there are always exceptions to every rule.<br/>
+[^6]: Yes, there are always exceptions to every rule.